davidemaser/xo/README.md

 - xo-type : each tab node must have the value tab-node
 - xo-type-param : this extends the object but has not been implemented yet.
 - xo-state : defines which item is visible by default.
-- xo-tab-header : this is the title or header of the tab.
+- xo-header : this is the title or header of the tab.
 The text here will be used as the text in the tab.
-If the initial tabs object is set to icon, you can inject an IcoMoon icon into the tab by inserting the class here (i.e. xo-tab-header="xo-icon icon-input".
+If the initial tabs object is set to icon, you can inject an IcoMoon icon into the tab by inserting the class here (i.e. xo-header="xo-icon icon-input".
 This will create a span inside the tab with the selected icon.
 - xo-object-name : this defines a unique identifier for the tab object.

+### Accordion

+To create an accordion component, use the exact same code and instructions as for creating tabs but change the xo-type to accordion